bcgov/traction-tenant-traceability-controller/TraceabilityAndTractionFeatureComparison.md

 ## Functionalities

-Here is an overview of the core features of the Traceability spec implemented.
+### OAuth

+We provide a token endpoint for clients to request their tokens.
+This is how most exchanges are conducted.

 ### DID WEB

-The traceability spec relies on `did:web` identifiers to exchange data.
+The traceability spec relies on [did:web](https://w3c-ccg.github.io/did-method-web/) identifiers to exchange data.

 #### Register